Half Moon Bay Beautification Committee

 - Provides the year-round infrastructure, management and expertise organizing a world-class festival that serves as the foundation for an exceptional fund-raising opportunity to more than thirty local non-profit groups through sales of food, beverages, games, activities and parking.
 For most of the non-profits, the festival is their most lucrative revenue generator of the year, enabling them to fund a substantial portion of their annual budget.
 An estimated $300,000 is raised every year by non-profit groups.
 By providing this opportunity to the non-profit sector, the Pumpkin Festival helps to perpetuate “giving" in the community, no small feat for a community without a base of large corporate “donors”.

-- Current Board of Directors: Cameron Palmer (President), Naomi Patridge (Vice-President), Melvin Mello Jr. (Treasurer), Kris Mason (Secretary), Bev Ashcraft, Ken Ormonde, John Bianchi, Heidi Kuiper, and Kathy Llorente.
+- Current Board of Directors: Cameron Palmer (President), Naomi Patridge (Vice-President), Melvin Mello Jr. (Treasurer), Kris Mason (Secretary), Bev Ashcraft, Ken Ormonde, Joe Borges, Heidi Kuiper, and Kathy Llorente.